Gravity-Rail/railbot/README.md

 [audio_output-3] A: 00:00:00 / 00:00:02 (1%)
 ```

+# STOP HERE

+The docs below this point need to be updated for the micromamba/conda-ish approach described above, which works on a mac but might need tweaking for Linux and certainly Windows.

 ## Simulated Mode

 To install standalone on a PC you'll need WSL 2 with Ubuntu 20.04 LTS, or actual Ubuntu.